fluidicagency/switch/README.md

 fluidicSwitch.init();
 ~~~~

-Of course you'll need to ensure the path matches the location that you placed the js file.
+Of course you&rsquo;ll need to ensure the path matches the location that you placed the js file.

 ## Usage